approov/quickstart-react-native/README.md

 ### Updating Android network permissions

-On Android, Approoov requires both  `INTERNET` and `ACCESS_NETWORK_STATE` permissions.
+On Android, Approov requires both  `INTERNET` and `ACCESS_NETWORK_STATE` permissions.
 It is likely that your React Native app will need to add the `ACCESS_NETWORK_STATE` permission.
 Open the `<project>/android/src/main/AndroidManifest.xml` file, and add the extra permission like this:

 ```xml
 <manifest xmlns:android="http://schemas.android.com/apk/res/android"